tagwakubur/INDUSTRY-TALK02-ACADMIC-REPORT-GROUP04-SECTION07-SECP1513/README.md

   - Technical skills: Programming, IoT tools, and software development.
   - Soft skills: Communication, teamwork, and problem-solving.
   - Career strategies: Lifelong learning and industry readiness.
-- **Reflections**: Insights and takeaways from team members on applying the lessons learned in their academic and professional journeys.
+- **Reflections**: Insights and takeaways from team members on applying the lessons learned in their academic and coming life.

 ## Useful Links
 - [Industrial Talk part1](https://youtu.be/DsyUG9y2Lzg)